hushmirror/docs/protocol/README.md

 when a Sybil Attack is able to run a small percentage of the network, such as 10%.
 If a Sybil Attack would be able to run 50% or even 99% of the network, the privacy failures just get worse.

 The way the Hush p2p layer is designed, even if the Sybil Attacker is running 99% of the nodes on the network, they still would only have, less than a 50% chance of being able to tell which node created a transaction.
 This also means that under normal circumstances, it is impossible for a network eavesdropper or malicious node(s) on the network to identify which node created which transaction.
-While Bitcoin and Zcash Protocol are optimized to reduce bandwidth of the network, which makes it vulnerable to Sybil Attacks, Hush chooses to use more bandwidth and gain privacy.
+While Bitcoin and Zcash Protocol are optimized to reduce bandwidth of the network, which makes it vulnerable to Sybil Attacks, Hush chooses to use more bandwidth and slightly more network latency to gain privacy.

 ## P2P Details